opensourcepundits/unbias/README.md

 # News Insight (Chrome Extension)

-## To add
-Of course!
-Based on a complete review of the extension's code, here is a comprehensive list of all its features:

 Core On-Page and Contextual Features

 These are features that interact directly with the content of the webpage you are viewing.